 Recently, it has become more popular for employers to allow their employees to work outside the traditional office space.
 With the use of laptops, tablets and mobile devices, there is little reason for an employee to be at their desk in order to get their work completed.
 However, while this expansion of work outside the office benefits employees; it has brought with it numerous security issues.
-Employers need to ensure that employees have access to all applications they need to fulfill their work, while also safeguarding that the organization's data is being securely accessed and by the intended user.
+Employers need to ensure that employees have access to all applications they need to fulfill their work, while also safeguarding that the organization’s data is being securely accessed and by the intended user.
 With the ever-increasing threat of data breaches, the security of company information is of the utmost importance.
 The question becomes, is it possible for employees to access company applications securely from anywhere and on any device?
-The answer is yes, with Tools4ever's Cloud Based Single Sign-On Solution, HelloID.
+The answer is yes, with Tools4ever’s Identity-as-a-Service solution, HelloID.

 HelloID is a web based Single Sign-On solution that allows employees login to a portal with ONE single login to gain access to all of their applications.
 The user’s view of the portal will only show them applications that they are permitted to access.
 Users can login to this portal from anywhere at any time, on any device – all they need is an internet connection.

 Now that we have ensured access is simple with just one login (reducing passwords written on Post-Its and downtime for users), how can we ensure granting and revoking access is efficient?